wayfarero/CrossWay/README.md

 # Crossway

 ## Overview
 Crossway is a 4GL built code analysis tool tailor-made for Progress OpenEdge applications.
-It helps users visualize and understand the technical and functional ripple effects of code changes using either Draw.io (https://www.drawio.com/) or our own Crossway Viewer.
+It helps users visualize and understand the technical and functional ripple effects of code changes using either Draw.io (https://www.drawio.com/) or our own Crossway Diagram Viewer (https://wayfare.ro/tools/crossway/Crossway-Diagram-Viewer-Setup-v1.0.zip).

 ---